haaase/arbeitszeit/README.md

 ## Webservice Usage

-To run the webservice, get the latest web jar from the [releases](releases/).
+To run the webservice, get the latest web jar from the [releases](https://github.com/haaase/arbeitszeit/releases) page.
 You can start the server by placing the form as `form.pdf` in the same directory and running:

 ```
 java -jar arbeitszeit-web.X.X.X.jar